 On the flipside, there are actions that all businesses must take in order to stay competitive in today’s market.
 The charter member of this club is having a website for your business.
-A close second is having a Facebook Business page.
+A close second is having a social media presence, especially a Facebook Business page.

 What Exactly Is a Facebook Business Page?

 Your Facebook Business Page (Meta Business Suite) is a free way to build the online presence of your business and reach new customers.
 While it takes time, effort, and money to build and host a normal website, you can do it 100% free within the Facebook system.
 Better yet, you can make it happen in less than 15 minutes.

 Your Business Page operates in a similar way to the personal page you might already have, meaning you can receive messages, send messages, post content, share other posts, send event invites, showcase your contact information, and interface with customers in a wide variety of ways.

 Let’s look at some of the key functions of a Business Page:

 - Boosts Your SEO (Search Engine Optimization): Businesses are always clamoring to improve their performance with the search engines.
 Simply having a Business Page can provide a rankings lift.

 - Adds an Inbound Route to Your Website: Conversions on your business site are only possible when you’re getting visitors.
 Your Business Page is a simple way to add another inbound source of traffic.
 Once on your site, these visitors will have the chance to learn more about your business and take the steps toward a purchase.

 - Assists Demographic Research: When you have a business page, you’re given access to Facebook’s business tools.
 And nobody digs into demographics quite like Facebook.
 Armed with a better understanding of your audience, you’ll be able to make more informed business decisions and effectively target your messaging.

 - Adds a Customer Touchpoint: The majority of your customers are active on Facebook.
 So if you want a new way to engage with them, while also connecting with new prospects, a Business Page is a must.